mono424/oxymora/README.md

   - composer

 - OXYMORA CMS
-  - mimey           - this is a small framework for file-extensions
+  - mimey           - used to check file-extensions, https://github.com/ralouphie/mimey
-  - jquery
+  - jquery          - used for more or less awesome js stuff :), https://jquery.com/
-  - font-awesome
+  - font-awesome    - used all over the place <3, http://fontawesome.io/
+  - spinner         - used for example in button for backup, http://tobiasahlin.com/spinkit/

 - ADDONS: pageLocker